-During road resurfacing, activities undertaken on site are not expected to have an adverse impact on land as the works involve like-for-like replacement of the road surfacing material.
+During road resurfacing, activities undertaken on site are not expected to have an adverse impact on land or landscape as the works involve like-for-like replacement of the road surfacing material.
+The works lie within the Cairngorms National Park who were advised of the proposed works and did not make any comments.
 There is some potential for minor impacts as a result of damage to roadside verges or littering.
 Land use will not change as a result of the works and no land take is required.
-Therefore, with the following mitigation measures in place, the risk of significant impacts to land is considered to be low.
+Therefore, with the following mitigation measures in place, the risk of significant impacts to land, landscape or the Cairngorms National Park are considered to be low.